 Children with existing vision problems or risk factors should have their eyes examined more frequently.
 Common risk factors for vision problems include:

 - premature birth

 - developmental delays

 The AOA recommends that children who wear eyeglasses or contact lenses should have their eyes examined at least every 12 months or according to their eye doctor’s instructions.
 Read more about Pediatric Eye Exams.

-Book Your Annual Eye Exam With Dr. Stegen or Dr. Robinson
+Book Your Annual Eye Exam With Dr. Richard Stegen or

 The AOA also recommends an annual eye exam for any adult who wears eyeglasses or contacts.
 If you don’t normally need vision correction, you still need an eye exam every year.
 Doctors often recommend more frequent examinations for adults with diabetes, high blood pressure and other disorders, because many diseases can have an impact on vision and eye health.